 Qt features multiple technologies for creating user interfaces.
 While it is possible to mix and match these different technologies as needed, one approach is often better suitable for a certain type of user interface than the others.
 Qt Creator is a good example of an application that mixes different user interface technologies.
 In fact, it uses all of the three different approaches described below.
 Qt Creator uses the traditional Qt Widgets such as menus and dialogs as a basis of the user interface, Qt Quick amongst others for the welcome screen, and Qt WebKit for presenting the Qt reference documentation.
 The following sections provide brief introductions to the available technologies for creating user interfaces, and a comparison table to help choosing the best suitable technology.

-Qt Quick provides everything needed to create applications with fluid and dynamic user interfaces.
-It enables user interfaces to be built around the behavior of user interface components and how they connect with one another, and it provides a visual canvas with its own coordinate system and rendering engine.
-Animation and transition effects are a first class concept in Qt Quick, and visual effects can be supplemented through specialised components for particle and shader effects.
-The Qt Quick elements are primitive user interface building blocks, whereas the Qt Widgets are more feature rich standard industry widgets.
+Qt Quick is a module which supplies QML types for creating user interfaces such as a visual canvas with its own coordinate system and rendering engine.
+Animation and transition effects are a first class concept in Qt Quick and visual effects can be supplemented through specialized components for particle and shader effects.

 Qt Widgets are traditional user interface elements that are typically found in desktop environments.
 The widgets integrate well to the underlying platform providing native look'n'feel on Windows, Linux and Mac OSX.
 The widgets are mature and feature rich user interface elements suitable for mostly static user interfaces.
 In contrast to Qt Quick, the widgets do not scale that well for touch screens and fluid, highly animated modern user interfaces.
 The widgets are a good choice for applications with traditional desktop centric user interfaces, such as office type applications.